 The next school year, I set a goal.
 I was going to do one hands-on design project with every grade level.
 I just had to convince the classroom teachers that what I was doing was worthwhile.
 I needed to gain their trust so that when they sent their students to “technology class” once a week, and they weren’t setting eyes on a screen, that they could still recognize the importance of it all.
 I started emailing and meeting with every teacher, listing their units of study.
 I turned to Pinterest and Instructables.
 I talked out ideas with friends and family and I turned to my own imagination.
 That school year, while we still did a lot of screen-based technology, there was more happening.
-I kicked off the school year showing students, Cane’s Arcade.
+I kicked off the school year showing students, Cane’s Arcade, a viral video about a child who created a working arcade out of cardboard and other recycled materials.
 Then, we made our own school cardboard arcade.
 The computer lab was so full of cardboard boxes, during the weeks students were designing and making, that I was told I was putting the school at risk of being in violation of fire code.
 We put on a giant arcade in the gym where over a hundred students proudly shared their creations.

 Throughout that school year, I slipped in hands-on design projects.
-Third grade screen printed geometric designs on t-shirts using homemade screens and geometry blocks to tie into their math unit.
+Third-grade screen printed geometric designs on t-shirts using homemade screens and geometry blocks to tie into their math unit.
 Second grade built a 3D city out of paper to learn about community helpers and city planning.
 Kindergarten built and tested bridges made from toothpicks and marshmallows and learned about architectural engineering and design.
-Fifth grade students learned about biomimicry and invented and constructed their own devices that were inspired from nature.
+Fifth-grade students learned about biomimicry and invented and constructed their own devices that were inspired by nature.
 Teachers were appreciating the collaboration.
 Parents were happy their students were coming home excited to talk about what they did in class.
 Students were engaged, they were having fun, and they were learning.

 The process continues to grow for me and for our school.
 The following year, I asked to change the name of my class from technology to S.T.E.A.M.
 I wanted everyone to understand that more than computer and tablet usage was happening.
 The computer monitors that once sat as the primary feature on table tops were now more often pushed aside to allow for cutting, gluing, drawing, designing, and constructing and I wanted a name to reflect the change.